Social Drivers and Immigration: How Life Circumstances Affect Health

 Social Drivers of Health and Immigration

 Did you know that having a playground in your neighborhood could affect the health of people who live there?
 The amount of education you receive?
-Do you have a strong community who will support you if you need help?
+Whether you have a strong community who will support you if you need help?

 Social drivers of health determine 80-90% of health outcomes.